ioos/bio_mobilization_workshop/_episodes/07-validation-and-publishing.md

 The [Integrated Publishing Toolkit (IPT)](https://www.gbif.org/ipt) is an open-source web application developed and maintained by the Global Biodiversity Information Facility (GBIF) for publishing biodiversity data.
 The IPT makes it easy to share four types of biodiversity-related information:

 - primary taxon occurrence data
+- sampling event data
+- general metadata about data sources
 - taxon checklists
-- sampling event data
-- general metadata about data sources.

 GBIF maintains a very detailed [IPT manual](https://ipt.gbif.org/manual/en/ipt/latest/) and the [OBIS Manual](https://manual.obis.org/data_publication.html) offers OBIS-specific details on publishing through the IPT.
 You can choose to download and install your own instance of the IPT but it might be complicated to register it with OBIS.
 Instead it's recommended to work with one of the OBIS nodes to publish your data through their IPT.
 The requirements for publishing via an OBIS node IPT are that:

-1. the data follows Darwin Core (DwC)
-1. includes the required Darwin Core and EML metadata elements
-1. you have contacted the node to ensure the data are a good fit for that node.
+1. you have contacted the node to ensure the data are a good fit for that node
+2. the data follows Darwin Core (DwC) and Ecological Metadata Language (EML)
+3. includes the required Darwin Core and EML metadata elements

 **Example**
 The [OBIS-USA IPT](https://ipt-obis.gbif.us/) (managed by the USGS) is available for anyone in the US to publish their data to OBIS.
 However, to publish using this IPT work with the OBIS-USA node managers, [Abby Benson](https://www.usgs.gov/staff-profiles/abby-benson) and [Steve Formel](https://www.usgs.gov/staff-profiles/stephen-k-formel).
 They can be contacted at obis-usa@usgs.gov.

+Here is a dataset in the IPT: https://ipt-obis.gbif.us/resource?r=noaa_dsc_rtp This is what that dataset looks like in central OBIS: https://obis.org/dataset/f5a4799e-dc24-4807-89d9-01da47d52e3b

 # Ecological Metadata Language (EML)